Adelekejames/alx-system_engineering-devops/0x01-shell_permissions/README.md

-switching current user to user betty
+Print the name of current user